antevens/boatcontrol/README.md

 IMPORTANT - Note that RJ45 Inputs are not isolated or protected from ESD, if there is any chance of surges or high voltages these should be isolated from the board using digital isolators or optocouplers and transient voltage suppressors.
-For remote installations of the Raspberry Pi/Jetson you might also want to add debounce and and provide 3v from an isolated source.
+For remote installations of the Raspberry Pi/Jetson you might also want to add debounce and provide 3v from an isolated source.

-Special care has been taken to limit power consumption wherever possible, on it's own the board will only consume {INSERT_WATTS} watts when idle, if a Raspberry Pi (Rpi) Zero is mated it will add 80mA, a fully fledged RPi 4 with all the bells and whistles will ad up to 3.4 Watts, a Jetson Xavier NX will bring the total to 10-15 Watts depending on configuration.
+Special care has been taken to limit power consumption wherever possible, on it's own the board will only consume {INSERT_WATTS} watts when idle, if a Raspberry Pi (RPi) Zero is mated it will add 80mA, a fully fledged RPi 4 with all the bells and whistles will add up to 3.4 Watts, a Jetson Xavier NX will bring the total to 10-15 Watts depending on configuration.
 Jumpers are provided where applicable to disable LEDs to reduce power consumtion when idle.